NorskHelsenett/HelseID.Samples/ApiAccess/README.md

 ```

 ### Use of request objects (for use of a child organization number):
-If you want to send an underenhet (child org. no) as part of the claim to the API, you will need to set this underenhet as part of a request object that is sent to HelseID.
+If you want to send a child organization number (underenhet) as part of the claim to the API, you will need to set this organization number as part of a request object that is sent to HelseID.
 If
-this underenhet is present in the client in HelseID, you will receive a claim of type `helseid://claims/client/claims/orgnr_child` as part of the access token.
+this organization number is attached to the client in HelseID, you will receive a claim of type `helseid://claims/client/claims/orgnr_child` as part of the access token.
 To do this, you can start the application with the extra option:

 ```
 dotnet run --use-request-objects
 ```

 ### Use of resource indicators:
+If you need to access more than one API, the preferred solution is to use `resource indicators` as part of the call to HelseID.
-If you want to use the resource indicators sample, you will need to start the application with an extra option:
+To use the resource indicators sample, you will need to start the application with an extra option:

 ```
 dotnet run --use-resource-indicators
 ```

+You will also need to start two instances of the [Sample API project](../SampleAPI/README.md).
+See the [readme](../SampleAPI/README.md) file in that folder for more information on how to do this.

 ### Use of token exchange:
 If you want to use the token exchange sample, you will need to start the application with an extra option: